alchemy-fr/phraseanet-docker/README.md

 ## To do

-For dev deployment

-Add to git ignore, all containers  generated files
- - mysql database
+- Add Redis container
- - Phraseanet source
+- Split Phraseanet Container, one for fpm  one for worker
- - elasticindex

-Publish docker-compose/demo on public repo.
+- Add let's encrypt conf in vhost (optionnal)

 ## Complement

-You can find a standard dataset here
+You can find a dataset here

 - Base Parade.